 Of course, exceptions can made due to flight delays, and poor weather conditions for travelling to pick up, or take home your kitten.
 We would much prefer you travel safely.

-There is no fee to hold your kitten for the first two weeks after your kitten is ready to come home, to give you ample time to make arrangements for pick-up… however, after two weeks, (generally at around 12 – 14 weeks of age, depending on when your kitten was ready to come home), we do ask a weekly boarding fee of $30 to care for him/her during this time, until you are ready to bring him/her home.
+There is no fee to hold your kitten for the first two weeks after notification that your kitten is ready to come home, to give you ample time to make arrangements for pick-up… however, after two weeks beyond the original release date, we do ask a weekly boarding fee of $50 to care for him/her during this time, until you are ready to bring him/her home.

-Due to past experiences, and to ensure permanent homes of our kittens, failure to communicate, and failure to pay for your kitten in full by 14 weeks of age, forfeits your deposit and renders him/her re-available for adoption.
+Due to past experiences, and to ensure permanent homes of our kittens, failure to communicate, and failure to pay for your kitten in full by 12 weeks of age, forfeits your deposit as compensation to the breeder, and renders the kitten re-available for adoption.
 No exceptions

 I know it is a difficult thing to be patient when waiting for your new kitten to come home, but please do not ask to take your kittens home early than the dates stated.
 I will not allow kittens to go home before the posted dates, or before I am comfortable enough with their health and development to leave their mom and litter mates.

 Please note: We do not offer boarding services outside of holding kittens longer than their homing dates.
 This includes cats or kittens that have previously left our care, and is for the health and comfort of our resident cats.
 Please see our “closed cattery” policy, above, for more information.